 Every time Oracle VirtualBox starts up a VM, a so-called release log file is created, containing lots of information about the VM configuration and runtime events.
 The log file is called VBox.log and resides in the VM log file folder, which is $HOME/VirtualBox VMs/VM-name/Logs by default.

 When starting a VM, the configuration file of the last run will be renamed to .1, up to .3.
 Sometimes when there is a problem, it is useful to have a look at the logs.
-Also when requesting support for Oracle VirtualBox, supplying the corresponding log file is mandatory.
+You are also required to supply the corresponding log file when requesting support for Oracle VirtualBox.

 For convenience, for each virtual machine, VirtualBox Manager can show these logs in a window.
 Select a virtual machine from the machine list on the left and click Logs in the machine tools menu.